celo-org/faucet/packages/faucet/README.md

 ## Adding additional stable tokens to the faucet

 In addition to funding the faucet address with the new token, update the `contractkit` dependency (such that the new desired token is included in the `StableTokenConfig`) and then redeploy this function on firebase.
-(Note that the dependencies must be published packages; local `-dev` versions will not suffice.)

 ### Setting Faucet Amounts